SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonEntity/SetBusiness.md

 # SetBusiness(NSBusiness business)

-Person's business - usually blank.
+Person's business* usually blank.
 Use Contact.NSBusiness instead.
 Intended for use when individual persons are created. (i.e. when Person.Contact is blank)

 **Parameter:**
- - **business** NSBusiness
+* **business** NSBusiness

 ```crmscript
 NSPersonEntity thing;